ianhellstrom/rtfd/source/sql/plans.rst

   The advantage of the index unique scan is that Oracle does not have to visit the leaf blocks at all, because once it has found its match it is done.
   Not so with the index range scan.

-  A common gripe with the index range scan is in combination with the table access by rowID method, especially if the index range scan includes filter predicates instead of mere access predicates.
+  A common gripe with the index range scan is in combination with the table access by ROWID method, especially if the index range scan includes filter predicates instead of mere access predicates.
-  Filter predicates in conjunction with index range scans and tables access by rowID can cause scalability issues, as the entire leaf node chain has to be accessed, read, and filtered.
+  Filter predicates in conjunction with index range scans and tables access by ROWID can cause scalability issues, as the entire leaf node chain has to be accessed, read, and filtered.
   As more and more data is inserted, the time to access, read, and filter the data increases too.

   There is also an **index range scan descending**, which is basically the same beast; the only difference is that the rows are returned in descending order.
   The reason Oracle scans the index in descending rather than ascending order is because either the query has an ``ORDER BY ...
 DESC`` clause or the predicates on a key with a value less than instead of equal to or greater than a given value are specified.
-  Another (obvious) cause is the ``/*+ index_desc(...) */`` hint.
+  Another (obvious) cause is the ``INDEX_DESC`` hint.

 * If the entire index is read in order, then we are dealing with an **full index scan**.
   A full index scan does not read every block in the index though.